Expedia nearing deal to sell stake to Silver Lake and Apollo - WSJ

 April 21 (Reuters) - Online travel services company Expedia Group Inc EXPE.O is in advanced talks to sell a stake to private-equity firms Silver Lake Partners and Apollo Global Management Inc APO.N for about $1 billion, the Wall Street Journal reported on Tuesday.

-Expedia's shares rose nearly 8% in extended trading.
+Expedia's shares rose more than 6% in extended trading.
 The company's shares have fallen about 47% so far this year as global travel restrictions due to the coronavirus pandemic ground the travel and tourism industry to a virtual halt.

 The company is expected to give board representation to the investors as part of the deal, which could be announced this week, the Journal reported, citing people familiar with the matter. (https://on.wsj.com/3cAhcWy)